BibTex RIS Cite

 Dear Colleagues,

-We are very pleased to announce that the latest issue of IHEAD (Vol. 8- Iss.
-2) has been released.
+We are very pleased to announce that the latest issue of IHEAD (Vol. 9- Iss.
+1) has been released.
 We kindly want to express our speacial thanks to the editorial board members, reviewers, and authors for their invaluable contribution to this issue.
 Also, we are delighted to announce that the next issue (Vol. 9- Iss.
-1) of the IHEAD will be available online in June, 2024.
-As of January, 2024, IHEAD will accept submission in English along with Turkish.
+2) of the IHEAD will be available online in December, 2024.
+As of January, 2024, IHEAD has been accepting submissions in English along with Turkish.
 Handling your papers within the scope education for the next issue will be a great pleasure for us.
 Many thanks in advance for your contributions.

 Editorial Board